ComicDansMS/technical-exercise-api/readme.md

 1. Install node modules with `npm install`
 2. Create the `.env` file based on the `.env.example`
-  - Setting a port is optional.
-By default, port 3000 is used
-  - You must specify an array of API keys for authentication purposes.
-The default `123456789` is what the frontend client uses.
+  - An array of API keys must be specified for authentication purposes.
+The default value `123456789` in `.env.example` is also included in the proxy server's `.env.example` for simplicity
 3. Run `npm start`

 ## Usage